michael-winay/s3fs-rc4/README.md

 ## Encryption functionality

 This code is modified with OpenSSL functionality.
-The steps to enable it are as follows:
+Files will be encrypted with salted RC4 on upload to S3 file system.
+Default passphrase is "password".
+It is recommended to change this in the "encryptio.cpp" file.

+This source code comes packaged with a standalone utility for encrypting and decrypting files with RC4 (salt and no salt options).
+The utility is located in the /standalone folder.

 *